-I have always been interested in the areas of creation and modification, especially when it comes to IT.
-The interest of the subjects started from screwing in electronics in a age of five.
-With the interest of technology the incentive to learn how a computer worked was super high.
-The early adoption in young age gave me an advantage in the technology area.
-I quickly became the person which was helping friends, friends parents and parents job sites with IT related work.
-These skills helped me earn own money from a young age and thereby keep up with the new and cool technology which was a factor keeping me motivated.
-I did like math but browsing the internet in purpose of finding solutions during this time, for whatever IT problem, was what became the foundation of my problem solving.
+I have always been very passionate about creating things, especially when it comes to IT.
+This interest starts way back, already from screwing in electronics at the age of five.
+With the deep passion for technology, the incentive to learn how a computer worked was very high.
+Early adoption at a young age gave me a significant advantage in the technology field.
+I quickly became the guy who helped friends, friends' parents, and my parent's job sites with IT work.
+These skills also helped me earn my own money from a young age and thereby keep up with the new and exciting technologies, which were a factor keeping me motivated back then.
+I loved browsing the internet, finding solutions for whatever issue I was solving.

-E arning money to keep up with the technology and being able to feel independent was what helped my interest of business to grow.
-From middle school until secondary school I was doing different kinds of business including repairing electronics, selling stuff and IT services.
-Looking back at it now I understand the love for entrepreneurship always has been a part of me.
+E arning money to keep up with the technology and being able to feel independent was what back then helped my interest in business to grow.
+I was executing different kinds of business from middle school until secondary school, including repairing electronics, selling them, and other IT services.
+Looking back at it now, I can see how my love for entrepreneurship was growing inside of me already at that time.

-I n upper secondary school I was studying IT.
-It was the first time having a physical teacher teaching programming and other IT subjects.
-I liked it but I still believe learning programming shall be done by trial and error in an industrial approach.
-In an entrepreneurship course (UF - Ung företagsamhet) me and four other friends got the chance to this, practice software development in a industrial approach.
-The course let us create our own youth company - which was to be called ”Dagens Växjö”.
-Our business idea was to present daily lunch offers of restaurants, the offers was presented in a website and mobile apps for Android and iOS.
-It was a great ride which gave us lots of experience in development, sales, economics and social skills.
-Our business idea was appreciated and rewarded with several prizes in competitions, both in Växjö but also in the capital of Sweden, Stockholm.
+I n upper secondary school, I studied information technology, which was the first time I tried having an actual teacher in the area.
+It was cool but similar to today, I already back then had strong beliefs of learning programming should be done by trial and error in a more industrial approach.
+In an entrepreneurship course (UF - Ung företagsamhet), four friends and I got the chance to do that, practice software development in an industrial approach.
+The class let us create our own youth company - which was to be named ”Dagens Växjö”.
+Our business focused on communicating daily lunch offers of nearby restaurants.
+The offers were presented on a website and mobile apps for Android and iOS that we had developed.
+It was a great ride, which gave us lots of experience in development, sales, economics, and social skills.
+The idea itself was also very appreciated and got rewarded with several prizes in different competitions, both in our hometown Växjö as well as in the capital of Sweden, Stockholm.

-D uring the last year of upper secondary school I started working remotely as a web developer for a company located in Stockholm.
-I was recommended by one of my friends Jesper Lindström which I had been working closely with in the youth company - a person coming to be one of the key persons to my further career development.
-During this time I was moving to Gothenburg, where I started studying a Bachelor's degree in Software Engineering and Management.
-After a bit more than a year employed at the digital agency, half a year into my university studies - me and Jesper decided to leave the agency with the purpose to start our own business.
+D uring the last year of upper secondary school, I started working remotely as a web developer for a company located in Stockholm.
+I was recommended by one of my friends Jesper Lindström which I had been working closely with in the youth company - a person coming to be one of the key persons to my further career decisions.
+After graduating, I moved to Gothenburg, where I continued a Bachelor's degree in Software Engineering and Management.
+A half-year into my engineering studies - I and Jesper decided to leave our current work to start our own company.

-S harpmind was my new employer, the company I had Co-founded.
-Me and my company partner decided to build a business based on the experience we had obtained during earlier jobs and own projects - which turned out very well.
-In Sharpmind we provide digital services in form of web and mobile applications.
-We provide our services for both own customers but also as sub contractors for larger agencies.
-Developing and forming Sharpmind from the ground as given me experience in everything from web and app development to design, economics and sales.
+S harpmind became my new employer, the company I had Co-founded with Jesper.
+We decided to build a business based on experience obtained during previous jobs and earlier private projects - which turned out very well.
+In Sharpmind, we provide digital services in the form of design, web, and mobile applications.
+Developing and forming Sharpmind from the ground has given me experience in everything from web and app development to design, economics, and sales.

-T he first term in the third year of my Bachelor studies I was lucky to be nominated for studies abroad.
-I was staying roughly 6 months in Hangzhou, China.
-I was studying business culture and mandarin at Zhejiang University.
-Moving to a country on your own with a foreign language, was something I noticed gave me more experience than most educations.
-The exchange resulted in the learnings of a new language, understanding about how different areas of business actually work between the western and asian countries.
-I also met new kinds of problem solving scenarios, situations were there was no other possibility or way than to learn and accept.
-In Hangzhou I got in contact with a company (Netease Games) where I did a job as a game tester, it led to experience of not only learning in a educational aspect but also from an industrial point of view.
-Lastly visiting China also gave me new insight in how differently living can be - which greatly affected what I value today.
+T he first term in the third year of my Bachelor studies, I was lucky to be nominated for studies abroad.
+I, therefore, stayed for roughly six months in Hangzhou, China, where I studied business culture and Mandarin at Zhejiang University.
+Moving to a new country by yourself with a foreign language, was something I noticed giving me more experience and value than most other parts of education.
+The exchange resulted in learnings of a new language, gaining a great understanding of differences among the Western and Asian business cultures.
+I also met new kinds of problem-solving scenarios, situations were there was no other possibility or way than to face, learn, and accept.
+In Hangzhou, I got in contact with Netease Games, where I did a job as a game tester, which led to an experience of not only learning Chinese business culture in an academic aspect but also from an industrial point of view.
+Lastly, visiting China also gave me new insights into how differently living can be - which greatly affected what I value today.